top of page

 Start the Quest

-If you're looking for a picture book that handles fear in a way that actually sticks, Sir Otto's Sparkle Tooth Quest is built for exactly that.
+If you're looking for a picture book that handles fear in a way that actually sticks, Otto's Sparkle Tooth Quest is built for exactly that.
 Designed for ages 3–7, it combines adventure, humor, and genuine heart — leaving kids with something real to carry into their next brave moment.

 Comments